Dreams he’ll never take away: The shaky feminism of ‘9 to 5’

 As the women laugh at his misfortune, Colonel Sanders tells Hart, “I ain’t the kind of boy who takes no for an answer,” throwing a witty role reversal onto a horrifying sentiment many women have received from men in positions of great power.

-As an extended metaphor for the power structures of society and a reflection of workplace concerns, it’s a phenomenal and almighty film that remains painfully relatable in 2018.
+As an extended metaphor for the power structures of society and a reflection of workplace concerns, 9 to 5 is a phenomenal film that remains painfully relatable today.
 But it also oversimplifies some greater issues and leans into some irksome white feminism tropes, where a problem solved for some is seen as a problem solved for all.

-It’s also a film where these three white women are uneasily beholden as saviors.
+9 to 5’s also a film in which these three white women are uneasily beholden as saviors.
 They’ve changed the structures of their own office, but the problems they were fighting within their own working orbit still exist for others outside of it.

 It’s worth noting that the politics of the film are in part based on the experiences of members of the 9to5 National Association of Working Women, a union group formed in 1973 to improve working conditions and ensure the rights of women and families are protected in the United States.